 Who isn’t sweet on S’mores?
 The smell of hickory burning logs with the crackling sounds of a campfire and the cool crisp fall evening lends the perfect setting for S’more time.
 Who could resist melted toasted marshmallows and the taste of sweet milk chocolate sandwiched between two honey graham crackers?
 Simply Yum-a-luscious!

 Looking to the bounty of the harvest season, pumpkins played a huge role for this table setting.
-Instead of using a variety of sizes, shapes and colors for this setting, five medium -sized pumpkins were selected for the center of the tables S’more buffet.
+Five medium -sized pumpkins were selected for the center of the S’More buffet table..
 Hollowed out pumpkins made the perfect container for a can of liquid heat for roasting marshmallows.

 Pumpkin Graham Dippers